The Nautilus R618 is an affordable home recumbent bike with a rather impressive list of available features.

 The most impressive feature to me is the seat.

 Overall, I think the R618 is a great bike.
 It’s priced well and backed by a decent warranty.
-Definitely one of the best home recumbents on the market.
+Definitely one of the best home recumbents for under $1000.